REGULATIONS

 Bronze medals 1 point

-15. All wines entered in the 2023 Australian Inland Wine Show must comply with Wine Australia LIP regulations regarding GI region and variety.
-85% of grapes sourced for the wine entry must be from the GI regions included in the Australian Inland Wine Show (except for classes 9.0 and 9.1 (see regulation 19 below) and classes 10.4, 10.5, 10.6 and 10.7 which can be a minimum of 51% and are only eligible for the Best Large Volume Trophy and Chief Judge’s Award).
+15. All wines entered in the 2026 Australian Inland Wine Show must comply with Wine Australia LIP regulations regarding GI region and variety.
+85% of grapes sourced for the wine entry must be from the GI regions included in the Australian Inland Wine Show except for classes 160, 161 and 200 (see regulations 19 and 20 below) and classes 124, 125, 126 and 127 which can be a minimum of 51% and are only eligible for the Best Large Volume Trophy and Chief Judge’s Award).
 These regions are Murray Darling, Perricoota, Riverina, Riverland and Swan Hill.
 Details of these regions can be viewed on our website here.

-16. In addition to all other regulations, entries in class 8 (Organic wines) must be appropriately certifiable as organic or biodynamic by the relevant bodies governing this type of wine & food production.
+16. In addition to all other regulations, entries in classes 100 and 101 (Organic and Biodynamic wines) must be appropriately certifiable as organic or biodynamic by the relevant bodies governing this type of wine & food production.
 The Australian Inland Wine Show committee reserves the right to request certification to confirm eligibility.

 17. All Exhibits shall conform to the respective Act of the States and Commonwealth of Australia which govern the production and sale of Australian Wine and Australian Brandy, i.e. the Customs and Excise Act and Regulations, the Spirit Act and Regulations, the Health Act and Regulations.

-18. It is a prerequisite of entry that exhibitors also agree to comply with the WFA Code of Practice relating to the display of awards.
-Copies of the Code of Practice are available from the Australian Inland Wine Show secretary or can be viewed and downloaded at www.wfa.org.au/index.php/resources/industry-code-of-conduct/.
+18. It is a prerequisite of entry that exhibitors also agree to comply with the Australian Grape and Wine Codes and Guidelines relating to the display of awards.
+Copies of the Code of Practice are available from the Australian Grape and Wine Inc website https://www.agw.org.au/about-australian-grape-and-wine/codes-guidelines/

-19. Entries in the NON REGIONAL Class can be made from 100% grapes sourced outside of the regions of Murray Darling, Perricoota, Riverina, Riverland and Swan Hill but must be made by a winery that is located within the GI’s covered by the Show.
-This Class is also ineligible for trophies but is eligible to be medalled and pointed and will also be eligible for a Best of Class Certificate.
+19. Entries in the OPEN Class can be made from 100% grapes sourced outside of the regions of Murray Darling, Perricoota, Riverina, Riverland and Swan Hill but must be made by a winery that is located within the GI’s covered by the Show.
+This Class is now eligible for the Open Class trophy and still eligible to be medalled and pointed.
 When entering you will need to check the box declaring that the entry is made by a winery within one of the 5 regions, failure to do so may cause the entry to be disqualified.

 Entry Fees $20 for Amateur entries